2025 Honda CR-V Hybrid vs. 2026 Kia Sportage Review

 Dimensions

+The Honda CR-V Hybrid is about the same width as the Kia Sportage.
 When looking at overall length, the Honda CR-V Hybrid takes up about the same amount of space in your garage as the Kia Sportage.

 Handling